AllenNeuralDynamics/aind_hierarchical_bootstrap/README.md

 You can perform statistical testing with:

-> import hierarchical_bootstrap.stats as stats
+> import aind_hierarchical_bootstrap.stats as stats
 > stats_df = stats.compute_stats(bootstraps)

 `stats_df` is a dataframe with one row for each hypothesis test performed.
 Each row has the following columns: